diffblue/gitlab/doc/user/project/integrations/harbor.md

 1. Select **Harbor**.
 1. Turn on the **Active** toggle under **Enable Integration**.
 1. Provide the Harbor configuration information:
-   - **Harbor Web URL**: The base URL of Harbor instance which is being linked to this GitLab project.
+   - **Harbor URL**: The base URL of Harbor instance which is being linked to this GitLab project.
 For example, 'https://harbor.example.net'.
    - **Harbor project name**: The project name on Harbor instance.
 For example, 'testproject'.
    - **Username**: Your username on Harbor instance, which should meet the requirements in [prerequisites](#prerequisites).
    - **Password**: Password of your username.

 1. Select **Save changes**.